Tutsi: Ethnic violence in Burundi (1993)

-Rwandan genocide (1994)
+1994 genocide against the Tutsi in Rwanda

-A similar pattern of events took place in Rwanda, but there the Hutu came to power in 1962.
+A similar pattern of events took place in Rwanda, where the Hutu came to power in 1962.
 They in turn often oppressed the Tutsi, who fled the country.
-After the anti-Tutsi violence around 1959–1961, Tutsis fled in large numbers.
+After the anti-Tutsi violence of the Rwandan Revolution (1959–1961), Tutsi fled in large numbers.

-These exile Tutsi communities gave rise to Tutsi rebel movements.
-The Rwandan Patriotic Front, mostly made up of exiled Tutsi living primarily in Uganda, attacked Rwanda in 1990 with the intention of taking back the power.
-The RPF had experience in organized irregular warfare from the Ugandan Bush War, and got much support from the government of Uganda.
-The initial RPF advance was halted by the lift of French arms to the Rwandan government.
-Attempts at peace culminated in the Arusha Accords.
+These Tutsi communities in exile gave rise to Tutsi rebel movements.
+The Rwandan Patriotic Front (RPF), mostly made up of exiled Tutsi living in Uganda, attacked Rwanda in 1990 with the intention of taking back power for the Tutsi.
+The RPF had experience in organised irregular warfare from the Ugandan Bush War and received support from the Ugandan government.
+The initial RPF advance was halted by a lift of French arms to the Rwandan government.
+Attempts at peace culminated in the 1993 Arusha Accords.

-The agreement broke down after the assassination of the Rwandan and Burundian Presidents, triggering a resumption of hostilities and the start of the Rwandan Genocide of 1994, in which the Hutu then in power killed an estimated 500,000–600,000 people, largely of Tutsi origin.
-Victorious in the aftermath of the genocide, the Tutsi-ruled RPF came to power in July 1994.
+The agreement broke down after the assassination of the Rwandan and Burundian presidents, triggering a resumption of hostilities and the start of the Rwandan Genocide of 1994, in which the Hutu killed an estimated 500,000–600,000 people, mostly Tutsi.
+Victorious in the aftermath of the genocide, the Tutsi-led RPF came to power in July 1994.

 Culture

-In the Rwanda territory, from the 15th century until 1961, the Tutsi were ruled by a king (the mwami).
+In Rwanda, from the 15th century until 1961, the Tutsi were ruled by a king (the mwami).
 Belgium abolished the monarchy, following the national referendum that led to independence.
-By contrast, in the northwestern part of the country (predominantly Hutu), large regional landholders shared power, similar to Buganda society (in what is now Uganda).
+By contrast, in the northwestern part of the country, which is predominantly Hutu, large regional landholders shared power, similar to the society of Buganda (in present-day Uganda).

 Under their holy king, Tutsi culture traditionally revolved around administering justice and government.
 They were the only proprietors of cattle, and sustained themselves on their own products.
-Additionally, their lifestyle afforded them a lot of leisure time, which they spent cultivating the high arts of poetry, weaving and music.
+Additionally, their lifestyle afforded them plenty of leisure time, which they spent cultivating the high arts of poetry, weaving, and music.
 Due to the Tutsi's status as a dominant minority vis-a-vis the Hutu farmers and the other local inhabitants, this relationship has been likened to that between lords and serfs in feudal Europe.